Varifold solutions to Volume-Preserving Mean Curvature Flow: existence and weak-strong uniqueness: Proof of Lemma

 Moreover, again as in \cite{LH} (using the same arguments as in Proposition \ref{propvel}) we can prove the existence of $V\in L^2((0,\infty);L^2(\Omega,\d\omega_t))$ which is the Radon-Nykod\'{y}m derivative of $\partial_t\xhi$ with respect to $\omega_t$, so that, for almost any $T>0$,

 for almost any $T>0$.
 Furthermore, one can also show that, up to a subsequence, $\mu_n$ weakly* converges to some $\mu$ as Radon measures $\mathcal M(\Omega\times (0,\infty)\times\mathbb S^{d-1})$, with the corresponding mass measure as $\omega$.
-Note that to obtain this slicing result it is essential that the energy $t\mapsto(\omega_n)_t$ is nonincreasing in time for any $t$, as one needs to apply the analogous of the proof of Lemma \ref{lemmaslicing}.
+Note that to obtain this slicing result it is essential that the energy $t\mapsto(\omega_n)_t$ is nonincreasing in time for any $t$, as we need to apply \RevY{a similar poof as the one of} Lemma \ref{lemmaslicing}.

 Now, since $\int_0^T\lambda_n^2\dt\leq C(T)$ for almost any $T>0$, uniformly in $n$ by assumption, there exists $\lambda\in L^2_{loc}(0,\infty)$ such that

 as $n\to \infty$, for almost any $T>0$.
 Also, by a standard compactness argument (recall that $\normmm{\nabla \xhi_n(t)}\leq (\omega_n)_t$ in the sense of measures) there exists $\xhi\in L^\infty_{w*}((0,\infty); BV(\Omega))$ such that